Project knowledge for AI tools · Free

 Common questions

-Lore is free.
-You bring your own API keys — OpenAI for embeddings, Anthropic for research.
+Lore is currently free.
+You bring your own API keys — OpenAI for summary extraction, Anthropic for research.
+Embeddings run on-device.
 Re-syncing existing files costs nothing.

 Do I need to set up infrastructure?